ZheZhangEcon/zhezhang-econ.github.io/papers.md

 &nbsp;
 ## Working in Progress

-- Long-term exposure to fine particulate matters and multiple chronic conditions, (with Runhao Zhao and Chong Liu)
 - We’ve got you covered!
-The effect of public health insurance on rural entrepreneurship, (with Zhenggang Wang and Zenan Wu)
+The effect of public health insurance on rural entrepreneurship, (with Zhenggang Wang and Zenan Wu), preliminary draft ready, presenting.
-- Pay more for less: Effect of targeted lower cost sharing on healthcare utilization and expenditure (with Julie Shi and Wanyu Yang)
+- Pay more for less: Effect of targeted lower cost sharing on healthcare utilization and expenditure (with Julie Shi and Wanyu Yang), preliminary draft ready, presenting.
+- Long-term exposure to fine particulate matters and multiple chronic conditions, (with Runhao Zhao and Chong Liu), draft coming soon

 &nbsp;
 ## Published papers